buildingbeautifuluis/buildingbeautifuluis.github.io/02-Chapter-2-The-Building-Blocks-of-Interfaces.md

 Just as these iconic systems helped people to find their way in a strange environment, so too, **we can use icons to help users find their way around an interface**.

 One of the best known sets of icons are Otl Aicher’s icons for the 1972 Munich Olympic Games.
-The wonderful [otl aicher pictograms](https://www.piktogramm.de/en/) – a website celebrating Aicher’s groundbreaking work – delves into their history and the site features an excellent overview of [pictograms past and present](https://www.piktogramm.de/en/#c53) that’s well worth reading.
-As the site notes:
+The wonderful [otl aicher pictograms](https://www.piktogramm.de/en/) – a website celebrating Aicher’s groundbreaking work – delves into their history and the site features an excellent overview of [pictograms past and present](https://www.piktogramm.de/en/#c53) that is well worth reading.
+As the website notes:

 > Pictograms were the precursors of writing historically speaking.
 Back in prehistory, Stone Age dwellers used pictorial symbols to record their experiences for posterity on cave walls.

-This ‘pictorial language’ can still be read today: We might not be able to understand a Stone Age hunter-gatherer (if, that is, we were to encounter one), but we can certainly look at a cave painting and unravel the story behind it.
+This ‘pictorial language’ can still be read today: We might not be able to understand a Stone Age hunter-gatherer (if, that is, we were able to encounter one), but we can certainly look at a cave painting and unravel the story behind it.

 It is this universality that makes icons so powerful.
 Using them we can design user interfaces that act as a ‘universal language’ for wayfinding within interfaces.